harplife/zettelkasten/math/precalculus/Chapter 1/1_Real_Numbers.md

 The real numbers that are *irrational* are those whose decimal expansion does not terminate and does not repeat.
 This includes $\sqrt{ 2 }$, $\pi$, and $\gamma$ (Euler's Constant).

-The rational numbers include the integers, which includes the whole numbers, which then includes the natural numbers.

-The irrational numbers include the algebraic numbers and the transcendental numbers.
+#otod The irrational numbers include the [algebraic numbers](https://en.wikipedia.org/wiki/Algebraic_number) and the [transcendental numbers](https://en.wikipedia.org/wiki/Transcendental_number).
+This, I think, is a topic for another day.

+An Integer is

+whole numbers

+natural numbers

 ### Properties of the Real Numbers